What to Do if Your Friends Use OpioidsYou are here:

 Friendship is often a balancing act.
 At times, a friend will do things that result in an argument or hurt feelings.
 Most of these incidents are reconciled, and the friendship continues.
 But, what should you do if your friend is doing something that could endanger their lives?
-For instance, if your friend uses opioids, it puts you in a difficult position.
+For instance, if your friend uses opioids or has an opioid addiction, it puts you in a difficult position.

 Should you intervene and risk losing them as a friend?
 Or, remain silent and let your friend suffer the consequences of their behavior?
 If you’re facing a situation like this, the following information may help you decide the best route to take.